VirusBRC/DataModelNetworkVisualization/README.md

 Edge data contain Module, Source Symbol, Target Symbol, and Weight.

 - Retrieve data from database
-The following files enable the retrieval of node and edge data that will be used for retrieval data from database -

-LookupDao.java
-LookupDaoImplHibernate.java
-LookupService.java
-LookupServiceImpl.java

-- Transform data for cytoscape user-defined HostFactorDataModelController.java is to transform the data retrieved from Oracle to Json format.
-These Json data will be used by cytoscape.js to display in the UI.
+- Transform data for cytoscape user-defined
 - Display in cytoscape DataModelNetworkVisualization.jsp utilizes cytoscape.js to present the node and edge in the viewer.
 Major feature implmented:

-Display detailed information of node/edge upon tapping.
+Displays detailed information of node/edge upon tapping.
-Download displayed image in .PNG format.
+Downloads displayed image in .PNG format.
-Filter edge by edge weight with “Remove Orphaned Node” option Dynamically display number node and edge after filtering
+Filters edge by edge weight with “Remove Orphaned Node” option Dynamically displays number node and edge along with percentile after filtering